antubhatta/donation-campaign-assignment-eight/README.md

 - Interactive Pie Chart: The Statistics page features an interactive pie chart that visually represents donation percentages, simplifying the understanding of donation distribution.

--Color-Coded Styling: Cards and buttons are color-coded, enhancing visual consistency and aiding user navigation by associating colors with categories and actions.
+- Color-Coded Styling: Cards and buttons are color-coded, enhancing visual consistency and aiding user navigation by associating colors with categories and actions.